-We are searching for a Research Scientist to join the Department of Orthopaedic Surgery within the UConn Musculoskeletal Institute at the Assistant or Associate Professor Level in the tenure track.
-We are searching for an outstanding individual working in either spinal or skeletal cell biology and wanting to make a difference in the field of musculoskeletal research.
+We are searching for a Research Scientist (Search# 2017-1229) to join the Department of Orthopaedic Surgery within the UConn Musculoskeletal Institute at the Assistant or Associate Professor Level in the tenure track.
+We are searching for an outstanding individual working in either spinal, skeletal or cartilage cell biology and wanting to make a difference in the field of musculoskeletal research.
 A Ph.D. or an M.D. degree is required.

-Candidates’ research should be aimed at addressing fundamental questions related to cellular, molecular or physiological mechanisms of the skeletal system and/or the translational development of therapeutics to address musculoskeletal pathology.
-We are particularly interested in individuals currently funded by the National Institutes of Health.
+Candidates’ research should be aimed at addressing fundamental questions related to cellular, molecular or physiological mechanisms of the skeletal system and/or the translational development of therapeutics to address skeletal pathology.